hissinger/meeting_summary/README.md

 # 🧠 MCP-Based Meeting Summary Service Example

 This project is a sample implementation of an AI-powered meeting summarization service using **MCP (Model Context Protocol)**.
-Built with FastAPI and PostgreSQL, it demonstrates how to define and invoke MCP-compatible tools to generate summaries, extract keywords, and identify action items from transcribed meeting data.
+Built with FastAPI, LangChain and PostgreSQL, it demonstrates how to define and invoke MCP-compatible tools to generate summaries, extract keywords, and identify action items from transcribed meeting data.

 ## 🚀 Features